 Appia Deploys Third Drill at PCH Ionic Clay Project in Brazil

-Toronto, August 31, 2023 - Appia Rare Earths & Uranium Corp.
+TORONTO, ON, Aug 31, 2023 - (ACN Newswire) - Appia Rare Earths & Uranium Corp.
 (CSE: API) (OTCQX: APAAF) (FSE: A0I0) (the "Company" or "Appia") Appia is pleased to announce the deployment of a third drill on-site to investigate a significant geophysical anomaly at depth below Target IV at Appia's PCH Ionic Adsorption Clay Project, Goias State, Brazil.

 Summary: